liqd/adhocracy3/docs/source/JS_Guidelines.rst

      name.)

    - service module import: 'import Http = require("Adhocracy/Services/Http");'.
-     rationale: when using service modules, the fact that they provide services is obvious.
+     rationale: When using service modules, the fact that they provide services is obvious.

 Template